chargebyte/chargebyte-docs/docs/source/firmware.rst

 Partitioning
 -------------

 The internal eMMC storage of a chargebyte device is divided into several partitions.
-The main aim is to have two independent systems available, i.e. system A and system B. This allows to run firmware updates in background while performing normal charging operation and then switch to the updated system with a fast restart of the device.
-This also allows to support a rollback mechanism in case of failures during firmware updates.
+The main aim is to have two independent systems available, i.e. system A and system B. This allows to running firmware updates in background while performing normal charging operation, and then switching to the updated system with a fast restart of the device.
+This also allows to supporting a rollback mechanism in case of failures during firmware updates.
 In other words, during a firmware update, the active root file system switches from A to B or vice versa, leaving the other as rollback.

 .. list-table:: eMMC Partitioning
    :header-rows: 1